EMT Resume Examples

 Why this resume works:

-- Strong skills in patient assessment and care
+- Strong skills in patient assessment, evacuation rigging, and long term care

 EMT Instructor